 7. Turn the coffee pot on and run one more cycle of just water.

-Throw away the filter and enjoy a clean coffee maker!
+Throw away the filter and enjoy a cup of coffee from you clean coffee maker!

 Have clean house, supper on the table, and quality time with your family with the free MOTIVATED HOMEMAKER CHECKLISTS.